Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Food, supplement, and vaccine precautions
+- Infection risk: vaccines and precautions

 Authoritative Sources